 Barceló Theater

-In its origins it was a theater and cinema (we are talking about almost a century ago, since it opened its doors as a neighborhood projector in 1931 with the movie The Unknown Singer).
-In 1980 it became a discotheque and became one of the most famous brands of the Spanish nightlife: Pachá.
+In its origins it was a theater and cinema (we are talking about almost a century ago, since it opened its doors as a neighborhood projector in 1931 with the film El Cantor Desconocido).
+In 1980 it became a discotheque, housing one of the most famous brands of Spanish nightlife: Pachá.

 After its change of name (and owners) in 2013, it has not ceased to be an icon of the capital.
-Known for its dresscode elegant and fine, we recommend that you don’t forget your shirt and nautical shoes.
-Once inside, you can enjoy three rooms where you can dance to electronic music, Pop and reggaeton.
+Known for its elegant and fine dresscode , we recommend that you don’t forget your shirt and your nautical shoes.
+Once inside, you can enjoy three rooms where you can dance to electronica, pop and reggaeton.

 Malasaña Club

 Laura Vandall is the brilliant mind behind Club Malasaña.
-After collecting so much popularity with other events and venues such as ChaChá, Club Malasaña (in the former Sala Taboo) was not going to be less.
+After collecting so much popularity with other events and venues like ChaChá, Club Malasaña (in the former Sala Taboo) was not going to be less.
 Its red neon lights have already been the protagonist of more than one video clip or of the publications of many personalities from the world of cinema or the music industry.
-With a private room worthy of the Great Gatsby and the best house music from Wednesday to Sunday, it has become the trendy club for the ‘nocturnal animals’.
+With reserved areas worthy of the Great Gatsby and the best house music from Wednesday to Sunday, it has become the trendy club for ‘nocturnal animals’.

-The Sala Coco hosts the best techno party in the capital: Mondo Disko.
-The spaces are spacious, the dance floor safe and secluded.
-Coco is the resident club of the best techno scene in Madrid from Thursday to Saturday.
-Not in vain, it hosts sessions of those that are never forgotten by international DJs such as Helena Hauff or Nicolas Jaar.
+Sala Cocó hosts the best techno party in the capital: Mondo Disko.
+The spaces are spacious, the dance floor safe and collected.
+Cocó is the resident room of the best techno scene in Madrid from Thursday to Saturday.
+Not in vain, hosts sessions of those who never forget international DJs like Helena Hauff or Nicolas Jaar.

 🎶 Techno and electronica.